Total Body Fat Percentage

 Regional Body Composition

 Your report divides the body into five regions: both arms, both legs, and the trunk.
-For each region, you get fat mass and lean mass.
+For each region, you get fat mass, lean mass, and bone mineral content.

 This is especially useful for spotting asymmetries.
 A 10%+ difference in lean mass between your left and right leg, for example, could indicate a compensation pattern from an old injury.
 Athletes use this data to balance their training.